zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/ff_isolation.rst

   Here listed several possible PSA RoT Service implementation mechanisms:

-  1. Implement them in Secure Partitions with respective boundaries.
+  1. Implement PSA RoT Services in Secure Partitions with respective boundaries.
-  2. Implement them in Secure Partitions, but no boundaries between these Secure Partitions.
+  2. Implement PSA RoT Services in Secure Partitions, but no boundaries between these Secure Partitions as they are in the PSA RoT Domain.
-  3. Implement them in a customized way instead of Secure Partitions.
+  3. Implement PSA RoT Services in a customized way instead of Secure Partitions, an internal library of PSA RoT domain e.g.

   TF-M chooses the 2nd option to balance performance and complexity.